 - I assume you have to bring your own bike?

 Yes, although there’s no reason why you couldn’t hire one for your first event.
-Any roadworthy bike will do apart from recumbents: mountain bike, hybrid or road.
+Any roadworthy bike will do including mountain bikes, hybrid and road bikes.
+Only recumbents are not permitted.
 If you get the bug you can upgrade.

 - What do I wear?